 “What?”
-I said, settling back down with some trail mix.
+I said, settling back down

 “Because I wasn’t a preacher like my father was and his father before him, I know my father was disappointed.
 And I think God’s been disappointed in me, too.”
 His eyes were studying the napkin in his lap.

 “Daddy, that’s impossible.
 For one thing, practically speaking, you’ve been giving money to two seminaries and at least one Christian college for more than 30 years, am I right?
 How many pastors do you think your money has helped support?”
 He shrugged his shoulders.
 “I imagine there are dozens,” I said.
 “What do you think God thinks about that?”